textpattern/textpattern.github.io/faqs/common-how-do-i-questions.md

 </txp:if_individual_article>

-h4. ...display something only on list (section/front) pages?
+h4. …display something only on list (section/front) pages?

 Surround it with an "txp:if_article_list":http://textbook.textpattern.net/wiki/index.php?title=if_article_list tag: